-Watching Brad Pitt in “Seven Years in Tibet” the other week, I idly wondered how any movie about Tibet could be so boring.
+Watching Brad Pitt in “Seven Years in Tibet” again the other week, I wondered how any movie about Tibet could be so boring.

-Tibet’s so striking, and there are so many surprises around every corner, that making a boring movie about the country should be impossible.
-But it did trigger a couple of my favorite memories while biking with my sister around Tibet in 2006.
+Tibet’s so striking, with so many surprises around every corner, that making a boring movie about it should be impossible.
+On the upside, the movie triggered a couple of my favorite memories while biking with my sister in Tibet in 2006.

 Early one morning, we were in the small town of Lhundrub (Chinese name: Linzhou), east of Lhasa.
-We watched in bafflement as a local Tibetan woman carefully placed large kettles of water on what looked like makeshift satellite dishes.
+We watched, baffled, as a local Tibetan woman carefully placed large kettles of water on what looked like makeshift satellite dishes.